ohitsdaniel/ShapeBuilder/README.md

 As you can see, this requires us to wrap our raw shapes in AnyShape type-erasing wrappers which isn't the most beautiful code you'll ever see, but it works, doesn't it? 🤷‍♂️

 ## Result builders to the rescue
-A second approach of solving this, is to define a result builder similar to SwiftUI's own `@ViewBuilder`.
-This library implements the `@ShapeBuilder` and `@InsettableShapeBuilder` result builders, allowing you to get rid of type-erasing shape wrappers and even return statements.
-Mark your computed property or functions with the according result builder name and you're good to go.
+A second approach to solving this, is to define a result builder similar to SwiftUI's own `@ViewBuilder`.
+This library implements `@ShapeBuilder` and `@InsettableShapeBuilder` result builders, allowing you to get rid of type-erasing shape wrappers views and even return statements.
+Mark your computed property or functions with the according result builder and you're good to go.

 ```swift
 struct MyFancyView: View {